CDCgov/covid19-forecast-hub/README.md

 - `horizon = -1`: the epiweek preceding the reference date
 - `horizon = 0`: the current epiweek
 - `horizon = 1, 2, 3`: each of the three upcoming epiweeks

-### Target data source
-As noted above, the source of this target data (epiweekly total admissions) will be NHSN; see the [NHSN Hospital Respiratory Reporting](https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html) page for data details.
-This dataset will also serve as the source of "truth data" for retrospective forecast evaluation.
-We also include a CSV file with latest values of incident covid-19 hospitalizations in the [target-data directory](target-data/time-series.csv).

 ### Epiweeks